m4xbrg/your-site/src/content/courses/math-calculus-integrals.md

 tags: []
 ---

-This course provides a fuller narrative around definite and indefinite integrals, antiderivatives, and the fundamental theorem of calculus to illustrate how accumulation and differentiation relate in single-variable problems.
+This course expands on Definite and indefinite integrals, antiderivatives, and the fundamental theorem of calculus for single-variable functions.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.